Victims. Helpless. Downtrodden.

 Beauty Liberated, circa 1945

 Seriously, how is this image not beyond famous by now?
-Depicting a woman at the moment of her liberation, so skinny you can hardly see her, her face is aglow and alive.
+Depicting a woman at the shortly after her liberation, so skinny you can hardly see her, her face is aglow and alive.
 As if she was never imprisoned.

 Justice? circa 1945